xinzhan/core-services.en/help/interface/attributes/validate-schema.md

     * **[!UICONTROL AVID (Analytics visitor ID):]** Displays if you use a prop or eVar to upload CIDs.
 If those IDs are being passed to the Experience Cloud, any visitor IDs associated with the CID you entered are displayed here.

 You can also upload data via FTP after you create a customer attribute source and an FTP account in the Experience Cloud.
 You create one FTP account per attribute source.
 The uploaded files are stored in the root folder of that account.
-The data must be in .csv format, with a second .fin file to indicate the upload is complete
+The data must be in `.csv` format, with a second `.fin` file to indicate that the upload is complete

 The names you apply to strings, integers, and numbers are used to create [!DNL Analytics] metrics.
-See [Customer Attributes Report](https://docs.adobe.com/help/en/analytics/components/variables/dimensions-reports/reports-customer-attributes.html) in [!DNL Analytics] help for more information.
+See [Customer Attributes Report](https://experienceleague.adobe.com/docs/analytics/components/variables/dimensions-reports/reports-customer-attributes.html?lang=en) in [!DNL Analytics] help for more information.

 * **[!UICONTROL Attribute:]** Attribute data read from the uploaded `.csv` file.